The Manuscripts of Paul

 XII

-p# CommIIFairly high-quality late Alexandrian text, loosely related to family2127; some links to 436
+p# CommIIFairly high-quality late Alexandrian text, loosely related to family 2127; some links to 436

 1984Θπ43XIVp# CommMostly Byzantine, with some special readings shared with 1985.